openvinotoolkit/datumaro/docs/source/docs/command-reference/context_free/detect.md

 - a single format being detected;
 - no formats being detected (if the dataset doesn't match any known format);
-- multiple formats being detected (if the dataset is ambiguous).
+- multiple formats being detected (if the dataset is ambiguous);

 The command outputs this result in a human-readable form and optionally as a machine-readable JSON report (see `--json-report`).